exercism/problem-specifications/exercises/binary-search-tree/description.md

 # Description

-Insert and search for numbers in a binary tree.

 When we need to represent sorted data, an array does not make a good data structure.

 Say we have the array `[1, 3, 4, 5]`, and we add 2 to it so it becomes `[1, 3, 4, 5, 2]`.